Social Learning in Non-Stationary Environments: Model

-The feedback thus consists in ``separated'' feedbacks for each different feature $Q_i$ of the quality $Q$.
-This assumption is only required for ease of exposition, but still corresponds to most natural feedback functions as explained in Section~\ref{sec:specific}.
-The history is now defined as $\mathcal{H}_t = (Z_s)_{s < t}$.
+In words, for each different feature $Q^{(i)}$ of the quality $Q$, consumers provide a separate feedback.
+Previous works \citep{acemoglu2017,ifrach2019} considered $\mathcal{Z} = \lbrace 0, 1 \rbrace$ as the reviews were only the likes or dislikes of consumers.
+This model allows a more general and richer feedback, such as ratings on a five-star scale for each feature, or even sparse feedback where consumers do not necessarily review each feature.

 In a model without noise $\varepsilon_t$, the learning process is much simpler, as already noted by \citet{ifrach2019}.
-Indeed, in this case, a single negative review rules out many possibilities as it means the quality was overestimated.
-To depict a more interesting learning process, we consider noise, which corresponds to variations caused by different factors, \eg fluctuations in the product quality or imperfect perception of the quality by the consumer.
+Indeed, in this case, a single negative review rules out many possibilities as it means that the quality was overestimated.
+We here consider noise, which corresponds to variations caused by different factors such as fluctuations in the product quality or imperfect perception of the quality by the consumer.
+This also leads to a more interesting learning process with respect to the noiseless case.

-In the following, $\pi_t$ denotes the posterior distribution of $Q$ given $\mathcal{H}_t$, which determines the buyer decision.
-Similarly to \citet{ifrach2019}, we define $b_k$ as the time of the $k$-th purchase: